The Jan. 6 committee will take up criminal referrals against Donald Trump

 The referrals will come in the form of a letter from the committee to the Justice Department making its case for prosecution.
 Referrals do not carry any legal weight or compel the Justice Department to act.

-The referrals are part of a larger list of recommendations from the committee's subpanel of lawyers, led by Rep. Jamie Raskin, D-Md.
+The referrals are part of a larger list of recommendations from the committee's subpanel of lawyers, led by Democratic Rep. Jamie Raskin of Maryland.
 Other members include Democratic Reps.
 Zoe Lofgren and Adam Schiff of California and Republican Rep. Liz Cheney of Wyoming.
 The subpanel was created in October to address criminal referrals and other recommendations.

 Monday's meeting punctuates a nearly two-year investigation into what led to the violent attack at the U.S. Capitol on Jan.
 6, 2021 as a mob of pro-Trump supporters stormed the Capitol in an attempt to stop Congress from certifying the results of the 2020 presidential election, which Joe Biden won.